jnunderwood/grails-secure-web-service-example/README.md

 ## Miscellaneous

-Sample data is loaded from a file during Bootstrap.
-Sample data was obtained from [generatedata.com][6].
-Bookmark this site.
+Sample data is loaded from a JSON file during Bootstrap.
+It was obtained from [generatedata.com][6].
+Bookmark that site.
 You're welcome ;-)

 [1]: https://grails.org/
 [2]: https://grails.github.io/grails-doc/3.1.x/guide/async.html